 The academic probation and dismissal processes for Western Kentucky University are administered by the Academic Advising and Retention Center.
 AARC utilizes two of its programs to provide students with resources to reach academic good standing: The Best Expectation Programs (BEP) and The Learning Center (TLC).
-Participation in BEP is required of any student whose admissions category was "Directed Admission" or those who are not in good academic standing; however, any student may choose to voluntarily participate in BEP.
+Participation in BEP is required of any student who was admitted to a baccalaureate degree program with a developmental/supplemental need in English and Reading or those who are not in good academic standing; however, any student may choose to voluntarily participate in BEP.